Welcome to today's edition of the Rush 24-7 podcast.

 And I remember reporting that.

-Anyway, brief time out here, folks.
+Anyway, brief timeout here, folks.

 We'll come back.

-Your phone calls coming up as as well as catching up on a number of things that have happened while away.
+Your phone calls coming up as well as catching up on a number of things that have happened while away.

-The story of the week is all of these companies taking a first quarter charge because they are required to.
+And I think the story of the week, the story of the week is all of these companies taking a first quarter charge because they are required to.

-Generally accepted accounting principles and the SEC require them to do this so that investors have all the information they deserve and need to know whether to continue investing a company like ATT or Caterpillar or what have you.
+Generally accepted accounting principles and the SEC require them to do this so that investors have all the information they deserve and need to know whether to continue investing a company like AT ⁇ T or Caterpillar or what have you.

-What all this is about is setting up the notion that American private sector businesses are responsible for whatever goes wrong in health care.
+What this all is, predicted by me on this program last week, what all this is about is setting up the notion that American private sector businesses are responsible for whatever goes wrong in healthcare so that the government can move to a single payer system even faster.

 I'll have details and analysis coming right up.

-Welcome back, El Rush Ball, off to a rousing start.
+Welcome back, El Rushball, off to a rousing start.

-Snurdly it worked.
+Snerdley, it worked.

 You know, normally, ladies and gentlemen, I'm not a conformist.

-And April Fools.
+April Fools.

-Long ago I stopped trying to do April Fool's jokes because everybody's expecting them.
+Long ago, I stopped trying to do April Fools jokes because everybody's expecting them.

 It's from FoxNation.com.